 Coyote sightings are not uncommon in the Niagara Region.
 They have been a vital part of our ecosystem for many years.
 By applying common sense, preventative techniques and by being aware of the diversity of wildlife that we share our living spaces with, we can minimize human and wildlife conflict.
 When coyote sightings increase many times these sightings are due to humans intentionally or unintentionally providing a food source.
 An over flowing bird feeder, mishandling of compost, and fallen fruit attract a diverse range of prey species such as rodents, squirrels, chipmunks, insects which coyotes will utilize as food.
 Consider that the birds and small mammals that frequent bird feeder stations are potential prey food for other predator species such as owls, hawks, fox and domestic pets.

-Report a coyote sighting
+Report a coyote or fox sighting

 What can I do about a coyote that frequently visits my backyard?